Skip to main content

 Research Experience for Undergraduates (REU) Program at Dartmouth

-Materials science plays a critical role in the environments that shape our daily lives.
-Students in this program will gain an appreciation of the significance of materials science in the practicalities and economics of the world.
+The National Science Foundation (NSF) REU Program in Materials Science at Dartmouth provides undergraduates from outside of Dartmouth the opportunity to engage in research.
+Students in this program will gain an appreciation of the significance of materials science and the critical role it plays our daily lives and in the practicalities and economics of our world.

 Overview